Supporters of Brazil's Bolsonaro storm Congress, Supreme Court and presidential palace

 "Brazilian authorities had two years to learn the lessons from the Capitol invasion and to prepare themselves for something similar in Brazil," said Maurício Santoro, a political science professor at the State University of Rio de Janeiro.
 "Local security forces in Brasilia failed in a systematic way to prevent and to respond to extremist actions in the city.
 And the new federal authorities, such as the ministers of justice and of defense, were not able to act in a decisive way."

-Federal District Gov. Ibaneis Rocha confirmed on Twitter that he had fired the capital city's head of public security, Anderson Torres.
+Federal District Gov. Ibaneis Rocha confirmed on Twitter he had fired the capital city's head of public security, Anderson Torres.
+Local media reported that Torres is currently in the U.S.

+The office of Lula's attorney general asked the Supreme Court to order Torres' imprisonment.

 Bolsonaro supporters have been protesting Lula's electoral win since Oct.
-30, blocking roads, setting vehicles on fires and gathering outside military buildings, seeking the armed forces to intervene.
-Many of them alleged that election results were fraudulent or unreliable.
+30, blocking roads, setting vehicles on fire and gathering outside military buildings, urging the armed forces to intervene.
+The head of Brazil's electoral authority rejected the request from Bolsonaro and his political party to nullify ballots cast on most electronic voting machines.

+"Two years since Jan.
+6, Trump's legacy continues to poison our hemisphere," U.S. Sen. Bob Menendez, who chairs the Senate's foreign relations committee, tweeted, adding that he blamed Bolsonaro for inciting the acts.
+"Protecting democracy & holding malign actors to account is essential."

 Lower House Speaker Arthur Lira said on Twitter: "Congress has never denied a voice to those who want to demonstrate peacefully.
 But it will never give room for turmoil, destruction and vandalism."